 Great Orchestra Experiment

 Each year, schools are sent invitations to join GOE.
-For the last three years, we have had around 31 schools participate in the event.
+For the last four years, we have had around 30 schools participate in the event.
 GOE provides an opportunity for children, many of whom have never attended a live performance, to see an orchestra play and to participate with high quality musicians.
 This means that one of the most positive outcomes of GOE is cultivating a new audience for music and engaging with groups of all backgrounds.

 Just wanted to say how much I enjoyed this occasion - of course from the orchestral point of view - they were of an amazing standard and there is much talent to nurture - but also because of the skill and dedication of the staff in providing this interactive music event for primary school children.
 To see all of these young people engaged musically with their instruments and interacting with the orchestra - and thoroughly enjoying themselves - was wonderful.”